jamespfennell/transiter-ny/README.md

-The NYC Subway configuration here uses Transiter's built-in GTFS static parser, provides a custom extension of Transiter's built-in GTFS realtime parser, and provides a custom extension to read the `ServiceStatusSubway.xml` feed.
+The NYC Subway configuration here uses Transiter's built-in GTFS static parser, provides a custom extension of Transiter's built-in GTFS realtime parser, and provides a custom parser to read the `ServiceStatusSubway.xml` feed.

 Having custom parsers for the NYC Subway, rather than relying purely on Transiter's built-in parsers, is necessary for a few reasons: